rushmaparajuli39/Methods-Tools-Group5/README.md

 ## Description: Python menu driven program for an e-commerce store that stores data in MYSQL databases

-* This project is the group project for Methods and Tools class where we can use use mysql database and a python for the frontend.
-Hence, We decided to go with python because it can create a connection to databases easily.
+* This project is the group project for Methods and Tools class where we can use mysql database and a python for the frontend.
+Hence, we decided to go with python because it can create a connection to databases easily.

 ## Features: